Yinhao-c/CyhTabs/README.md

 ---

 ## 🚀 Quick start
+1. **Firefox (recommended / stable)** — Install from Mozilla Add-ons: https://addons.mozilla.org/en-US/firefox/addon/cyhtabs/
+2. For development or local testing on Chromium-based browsers:
-1. Download the release archive: https://github.com/Yinhao-C/CyhTabs/releases ⬇️
+   - Download the release archive from the repository releases page: https://github.com/Yinhao-C/CyhTabs/releases
-2. Extract the archive to a folder.
+   - Extract the archive to a folder.
-3. **Chrome / Edge**: Open `chrome://extensions/`, enable **Developer mode**, click **Load unpacked**, and select the folder containing `manifest.json`.
+   - Open `chrome://extensions/`, enable **Developer mode**, click **Load unpacked**, and select the folder containing `manifest.json`.
-4. Click the toolbar icon to open the popup and save your first group. 🎉
+3. Click the toolbar icon to open the popup and save your first group. 🎉

-**Firefox Developer Edition**: See the Installation (detailed) section for manual temporary install steps. ⚠️ Temporary installs are removed on restart unless signed via AMO.

 ---

 ## 🔧 Supported platforms
-- **Chrome** — supported via unpacked install (developer).
-- **Edge** — supported via unpacked install (developer).
-- **Firefox Developer Edition** — manual temporary installs supported for testing; production distribution should be via AMO (signed).
+- **Firefox (official)** — Installable via AMO (signed, production release).
+- **Chrome / Edge** — Supported via unpacked developer install (for now).
+Consider publishing to Chrome Web Store / Edge Add-ons if you want broader distribution.

 ---

 ## ✨ Features (at a glance)
 - Save & name tab groups (title + timestamp). 🏷️
-- One‑click restore (open all group tabs). 🔁
+- One-click restore (open all group tabs). 🔁
 - Lightweight popup UI for fast access. 🖱️
 - Onboarding flow for first-time users. 🧭
 - Local-only storage by default (no remote servers). 🔒

 ---

 ## 🔁 Installation (detailed)

+### Firefox — Install from AMO (stable)
+1. Visit the official AMO listing: https://addons.mozilla.org/en-US/firefox/addon/cyhtabs/
+2. Click **Add to Firefox** and follow the browser prompts to install.
+3. Pin the extension to the toolbar for quick access.
+4. Test: open several tabs, click the CyhTabs icon → Save group → name it → verify it appears in the list.
+Click the saved entry to restore.

+> Note: The AMO release is signed and persists across restarts — no temporary developer install is required for normal use.

 ### Chrome / Edge — Load unpacked (developer / immediate use)
-1. Download and extract the release ZIP file.
+1. Download and extract the release ZIP file from the releases page.
 2. In the browser address bar navigate to `chrome://extensions/`.
 3. Toggle **Developer mode** on (top-right).
 4. Click **Load unpacked** and select the folder that contains `manifest.json`.
 5. Pin the extension to the toolbar for quick access.
 6. Test: open several tabs, click the CyhTabs icon → Save group → name it → verify it appears in the list.
 Click the saved entry to restore.

 **Developer tips**
 - After editing source files, click **Reload** on the extension card to pick up changes.
-- Use popup inspector (right‑click popup → Inspect) and Service Worker inspector (`chrome://extensions` → Service Worker → Inspect) for debugging (MV3). 🐛
+- Use popup inspector (right-click popup → Inspect) and Service Worker inspector (`chrome://extensions` → Service Worker → Inspect) for debugging (MV3). 🐛

-### Firefox Developer Edition — Load Temporary Add-on (manual testing)
-1. Open Firefox Developer Edition and go to `about:debugging#/runtime/this-firefox`.
-2. Click **Load Temporary Add-on** and choose the extension folder's `manifest.json`.
-3. The add-on is loaded temporarily — it will be removed on restart.
-For long-term distribution, publish a signed XPI via AMO. 🔐

 ---

 ## 🧭 User workflow (typical)
 1. Click the CyhTabs icon in the toolbar.
-2. Click Save group (or equivalent) — provide a descriptive name.
+2. Click **Save group** — provide a descriptive name.
 3. The group appears in the saved list with timestamp and optional metadata (tab count).
 4. Click the group to restore tabs — option to open in a new window or current window (configurable).
 5. Manage groups: rename, delete, or export (if available).

 ---

 ## 🩺 Troubleshooting & FAQ (quick)
 ### Q: Popup is blank / shows nothing.
-**A:** Right‑click the popup → Inspect.
+**A:** Right-click the popup → Inspect.
 Check the console for JS errors or missing resource paths.
 Verify `manifest.json` CSP and script references. 🧐

 ### Q: Saved groups disappear after restart.
 **A:** Check storage type — prefer `chrome.storage.local` for persistence.
 Inspect Application → Storage → `chrome.storage` for keys.
 Ensure no startup code clears storage.